-Assets' residual values, if significant and their useful lives are reviewed and adjusted, if appropriate, at each balance sheet date.
+Assets' residual values, if significant and their useful lives are reviewed and adjusted, if appropriate, at each statement of financial position date.

 When parts of an item of property, plant and equipment have different useful lives, they are recognised as separate items of property, plant and equipment.